 Why is it important to stop paying my creditors?

 Delaying payment allows you to save money in a Dedicated Account.
 You will put these funds toward a debt settlement with terms that get you more from your money.
 This strategy encourages your creditor to negotiate for a settlement as soon as possible so they can receive payment.

 Yes, your credit will drop, but the impact can be overcome.
 Most clients feel that a moderate and repairable drop in credit score is worth the peace of mind they feel knowing they are resolving their enrolled debts for good.

 Your creditor will add late fees to your balance.
 However, your debt settlement will resolve all amounts owed to the enrolled creditor for less than you owe.

 DELAYING PAYMENT ENCOURAGES CREDITORS TO SETTLE

 Deciding not to pay your creditors until a settlement is reached helps create the leverage we need to negotiate lower settlements.
 Most creditors don’t mind working with debt settlement companies because it usually guarantees they will get some payment to settle a debt.
-Even though the settlement can reduce the debt by 50% or more, it is worth it to the creditor who would be inconvenienced by continued attempts to collect debts or lawsuits for unpaid debt.
+Even though the settlement can reduce the debt by up to 50%, it is worth it to the creditor who would be inconvenienced by continued attempts to collect debts or lawsuits for unpaid debt.